ethanthoma/ocaml-webserver/blogs/how_not_to_build_a_website.md

 I didn't know **how** to make a website.
 I still don't _really_ know.
 I was caught in the middle of not knowing if I wanted to [make or learn something](/blogs/to_learn_or_to_do.md).
-Because I had no plan, I went nowhere.
+Because I had no plan, so I went nowhere.
 It's like running a race without knowing the direction.
 So what did I do then?
-Scraped it.
+I scraped it.
 Sometimes you realize you went down the wrong path.
 It comes down to restarting or fixing it and I think people get too bogged down in the sunk cost that you want to waste way more time trying to fix it compared to restarting.
 Not to say you should always restart